GUIDED TUCSON WALKING TOURS

 ABOUT US:

-We visit the El Tiradito Wishing Shrine and learn of the tragic story that brought this shrine to be, and see the site of the original natural spring that fed the city with water/ Scott will share teh tales of bathhouses and lush gardens!
-PLUS, we touch on our original Native American inhabitants that can be traced back more than 1,000 years at the base of Sentinel Peak.
+We visit the El Tiradito Wishing Shrine and learn of the tragic story that brought this shrine to be, and hear how the shrine eventually saved the neighborhood, stopping urban renewal!
+Plus we see the site of the original natural spring that supplied the Presidio with water.
+Scott will share the tales of bathhouses and lush gardens!
+PLUS stories of western outlaws and the Dillinger Gang's capture in Tucson!
+See stunning architecture by famed southwest architect Henry Trost and the locally distinguished Roy Place.

 BOOK A